-The Insurance Act 1978 of Bermuda and related regulations, as amended (the "Insurance Act"), provides that no person may carry on an insurance business in or from within Bermuda unless registered as an insurer under the Insurance Act by the BMA.
+The Insurance Act 1978 provides that no person may carry on an insurance business in or from within Bermuda unless registered as an insurer under the Insurance Act by the BMA.
 In deciding whether to grant registration, the BMA has broad discretion to act as it thinks fit in the public interest.
 The BMA is required by the Insurance Act to determine whether the applicant is a fit and proper body to be engaged in the insurance business and, in particular, whether it has, or has available to it, adequate knowledge and expertise.
 The registration of an applicant as an insurer is subject to the insurer complying with the terms of its registration and such other conditions as the BMA may impose at any time.
 The Insurance Act also grants to the BMA powers to supervise, investigate and intervene in the affairs of insurance companies.